 What are we signaling to people of other nations when we push for living wages in their (often poorer) countries while failing to pay living wages in our own?
 And what are we saying to our neighbors when we focus on the wellbeing of people farther away while seemingly blind to those in front of us?

 It is time for us all – employers, consumers and civil society – to look at living wage from a truly global perspective, including its imperative across entire supply chains, from production through consumption, and across every industry, whether consumer goods or services.
 Workers everywhere should be able to feed their families without sacrifice and afford a decent, if basic, standard of living.
 For employers – private, public, and non-profit – this starts by getting our own houses in order.

 Peter Georgescu, Chairman Emeritus of Young and Rubicam, said it well:

 What we desperately need now is not to abandon free market capitalism, but to correct its vision: to restore its broader sense of responsibility to multiple stakeholders, to our society as a whole.

 Despite strong and well-intentioned advocacy and policy efforts, few places in the U.S. today have minimum wages that approach a living wage.
 Yet, according to Just Capital (2018), Americans rank living wage and worker benefits as the top considerations for U.S. companies.
 And while some employers have made living wages a top priority, there is no easy way for consumers and investors to identify which ones pay living wages, and how to support them.

-Living Wage On-Up is building a bipartisan, market-led certification system that will focus on the entire supply chain, starting with U.S. employers that pay living wages to their own workers and contractors.
+Living Wage For US is building a nonpartisan, market-led certification system that will focus on the entire supply chain, starting with U.S. employers that pay living wages to their own workers and contractors.
 Starting at home, we want to ensure that American workers are fairly compensated without prejudice.
 From there, we help certified employers build practical, global living wage policies that extend across supply chains and across the world.

 This is an issue that affects us all and threatens our economy and international stability.